 The payment of child support and the repayment of a government loan for higher education both represent additional payments made by some Australian citizens through the Australian federal tax system.
-It is important to note that the two government programs being considered here, the Child Support Scheme (CSS) and the Higher Education Contribution Scheme (HECS) are not directly associated with taxation.
+It is important to note that the two government programs being considered here, the Child Support Scheme (CSS)1 and the Higher Education Contribution Scheme (HECS) are not directly associated with taxation.
 The reason that the taxation authority became involved in collection was implementation efficiency.
-The contribution that individuals make under each scheme is income-dependent, and the tax records provide the best data base for assessing level of payment required.
+The contribution that individuals make under each scheme is income-dependent, and the tax records provide the best database for assessing level of payment required.

 Both the HECS and CSS were politically controversial when introduced and remain so.
 They were a means of shifting costs from the Australian government to individuals who were beneficiaries (in the case of higher education) and who were responsible for sharing in the costs (non-custodial parents in the case of child support).
-In the 1970s, the Australian government provided free tertiary education and support for children from broken homes.
-Policy changes that shifted the costs of education and family maintenance from government to individuals therefore threatened the established state-citizen relationship (Chapman and Ryan 2002, Joint Select Committee on Certain Family Law Issues 1994; for more on disillusionment with Australian democracy, see Rawlings and Braithwaite 2003).
+In the 1970's, the Australian government provided free tertiary education and support for children from broken homes.
+Policy changes that shifted the costs of education and family maintenance from government to individuals therefore threatened the established state-citizen relationship (Chapman & Ryan 2002; Joint Select Committee on Certain Family Law Issues, 1994; for more on disillusionment with Australian democracy, see Rawlings & Braithwaite, 2003).

-Many individuals caught up in making payments through the HECS and CSS are resentful at being caught in this web: They see themselves as the 'unlucky' ones, paying their way twice - first paying for particular kinds of services that others have had free of charge, and second, paying the same amount that others do into the communal pot for the benefit of all (Ahmed 2003, Sutton 1996).
-Furthermore, research supported by the Australian Taxation Office suggests that the HECS and CSS have tested the authority's bid to improve the voluntary taxpaying culture in Australia (Australian Taxation Office 2002-03, Blaker et al. 2000, Williams 2001).
+Many individuals caught up in making payments through the HECS and CSS are resentful at being caught in this web: They see themselves as the 'unlucky' ones, paying their way twice - first paying for particular kinds of services that others have had free of charge, and second, paying the same amount that others do into the communal pot for the benefit of all (Ahmed 2003; Sutton, 1996).
+Furthermore, research supported by the Australian Taxation

-In 1998, the Child Support Agency was organizationally transferred to the Department of Family and Community Services.
+1 In 1998, the Child Support Agency was organizationally transferred to the Department of Family and Community Services.
 Nevertheless, the Agency continues to be located within the tax authority so that data can be shared on child support cases.